Constructive Capitalism and Dr. Bronner

 |Dr. Bronner's line of soaps|

 Many people are unaware that it was Dr. Bronner who first conceived and used the term "constructive capitalism."
 Increasingly, financial and economic pundits are trying to take credit for the term.
-Dr. Bronner was truly a pioneer, well ahead of his time, and his work has helped pave the way for contemporary offshoots such as "conscious capitalism" (the Whole Foods business model.)
+Dr. Bronner was truly a pioneer, well ahead of his time, and his work has helped pave the way for contemporary offshoots such as "conscious capitalism" (the Whole Foods business model before being acquired by Amazon in 2017.)
 While generosity is nothing new in American capitalism - industrialists Rockefeller and Carnegie, in their twilight years, were big givers from their, some argue, ill-gotten wealth - Dr. Bronner's business was one of the first to marry the concept of social responsibility with profit in a very practical way.

 I have been a consumer of Dr. Bronner's soap for years - it's great for everything, including stinky, dander-infested pets.
 (Caution must be exercised in using the peppermint soap on private areas since the high quality peppermint has a surprising "zing" to it.)
 Over time, the kooky labels with excessive exclamation points have become more and more endearing, like the rantings of a favorite, eccentric, old fart relative.
 Apparently, Dr. Bronner's family feels likewise.
 Even though a number of Dr. Bronner's relatives are born-again Christians and don't quite agree with everything on the labels (e.g. the Halley's Comet connection to the Messiah), they have left them unchanged out of respect for their founding patriarch.
 The family states on each label, "No one agrees with everything on the label, but everyone finds something which inspires and touches them."
 So true.
 The labels contain a random assortment of original quotes by Dr. Bronner from his "moral ABC" and quotes by famous people.
 Here is a sampling: